IsaacScript/isaacscript/packages/docs/docs/main/directory-structure.md

 ### `publish.sh`

-This is a helper script to invoke `npx isaacscript publish`.
+This is a helper script to run `npx isaacscript publish`.

 <br />